karthik/Rtools/README.md

 # Easily add roxygen2 documentation to any R script

-I primarily use [Sublime Text 2](http://www.sublimetext.com/) as my primary code editor for R.
+I primarily use [Sublime Text 2](http://www.sublimetext.com/) as my primary code editor for `R`.
-To create roxygen documentation for any function, just select the first line of the function definition, press a keyboard shortcut, and voila!
+This package will allow you to effortlessly document any `R` function.
+Simply select the first line of the function definition, press a keyboard shortcut, and voila!

 ## Installation